 As Magnus rises in influence, his leadership is tested by moral dilemmas that question his sense of justice and empathy.
 The audience is invited to experience his internal conflict — whether to rule with compassion or through strength.
 This emotional tug-of-war makes Magnus more than a leader; he becomes a symbol of balance between instinct and intellect.

 Evelyn, on the other hand, represents the resilience of humanity.
-Her courage, intelligence, and adaptability highlight the persistent human spirit even in the face of extinction.
+Her courage, intelligence, and adaptability exemplify the enduring human spirit, even in the face of extinction.
 The interactions between Evelyn and Magnus open up moments of mutual understanding that add emotional weight to the film’s message about unity and reconciliation.

 Read More: